aconetwork/Website/content/tools.en.md

 {{< collapse summary="**Web browser extensions** Some useful extensions for your web browser" openByDefault=false >}}

-   Be carefull what extensions you install!
-Some of them can take a lot of your data, show you malicious ads, infect your computer, ... but some of them are safe so **BE VERY CAREFULL!!!** I did not have issues with the extensions on the list bellow but **THAT DOES NOT MEAN** they are all safe!

    ||||
    | -------- | ------- | ------- |
    | [![](/images/Google-Chrome/GChrome_logo_40px.png)](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm "Click/tap to open extension page!") | [![](/images/Mozilla-Firefox/mfirefox_logo_39x40px.png)](https://addons.mozilla.org/firefox/addon/ublock-origin/ "Click/tap to open add-on page!") | ![](/images/Browser-extensions_logos/logo_browser_ext_uBlock_Origin_22px.png) **uBlock Origin** blocks ads and trackers on web pages.
 Currently the extension is blocked on the Chromium based web browsers because Google wants you to see ads but for now is still works `AdBlock` and `Malwarebytes Browser Guard` available on this list. |